 - Encouraging sustainable actions in individuals’ daily lives

 Individual projects are led by the student sustainability team, which include communications, engagement, outreach, events, training, governance support, institutional research, waste diversion and minimization, gardening, and biking.
 On-campus initiatives include a campus community garden, single-stream recycling, water bottle refill stations, a solar array, educational events, car sharing and commuter clubs.
-The Cougar Woods dining hall is LEED silver certified and the Keeland Design Center features the only sloped green roof in Houston.
+The Cougar Woods dining hall is LEED silver certified and the Keeland Design Center features the first sloped green roof in Houston.

 UH sustainability history and background